muratk5n/thirdwave/en/README.md

 ---

-H2 View: "GE commences assessment to introduce 40% hydrogen blends into Uniper’s Kent power station"
+H2 View: "GE commences assessment to introduce.. hydrogen blends into Uniper’s Kent power station.. [the] plant assessment..  will seek to develop detailed solutions to enable the 1,365MW combined-cycle gas turbine (CCGT) plant to use blends of hydrogen up to 40% by volume"

 ---